LarsBehrenberg/testing-copy/content/posts/impressionist-paintings.md

       Pissarro's daytime scenes are remarkable for their variety.
 The two examples we give show a bustling street on an overcast spring morning and a warm sunset later in the year once the trees are in blossom.

       To learn more, check out our [Camille Pissarro biography](/camille-pissarro-biography) page.
+Did you know that van Gogh called Pissarro the "father to us all"?

       #### Where can I see them for myself?